12 One-on-One Meeting Tools To Boost Productivity

 one on one meeting tools

 Nailted aims to empower managers to host better 1:1 meetings with their teams.
-It provides managers with meeting templates, best practices, and other resources to help them run effective 1:1 meetings.
+It provides managers meeting templates, best practices, and other resources to help them run effective 1:1 meetings.
 Here are some features to help you decide if you should use it:

 • Keep track of important topics, tasks, and follow-up items discussed during meetings.